Ripped off by your insurer? You may only have a small window to bring a claim for compensation

 Have an insurance complaint?
 Read on to find out what legacy complaints are and the legal avenues that are available to you if your insurer has wrongly denied or underpaid a claim.

-The Royal Commission into Misconduct in the Banking, Superannuation and Financial Services Industry brought to light the concerning degree of conduct towards individuals or organisations with insurance policies (insureds) that has been prevalent amongst some insurance companies for many decades.
+The Royal Commission into Misconduct in the Banking, Superannuation and Financial Services Industry brought to light the concerning degree of conduct towards individuals or organisations with insurance policies (insureds) that have been prevalent amongst some insurance companies for many decades.

 Insurance complaint time limits